FieldCommGroup/hipflowapp/README.md

 In Visual Studio, go to Tools \> Options \> Cross Platform \> Connection manager and add the root ssh login for your Pi.

-The Visual Studio DbgFlow configuration sets the \_DEBUG definition.
-That makes the Flow device report as a HART 5 device allowing it to work with the HART OPC Server and, therefore, the SDC625.
-The RlsFlow configuration does not define
-\_DEBUG and the device will report itself as a HART 7 device with the requisite changes in command zero.
+The Visual Studio **DbgFlow** configuration makes the Flow device report as a HART 5 device, allowing it to work with the HART OPC Server and therefore, the SDC625.
+The **RlsFlow** configuration defines _IS_HART7 on the compiler options, so the device will report itself as a HART 7 device with the requisite changes in command zero.

 ### Architecture